 It is widely known that eddy current measurements can provide useful information on the properties of ferrous materials.
-Modifications of the micro-structure and of the dislocations distribution caused by heat treatment or work hardening result in variations of the magnetic domain wall motion, which affect the electromagnetic response of the sample.
+Modifications of the micro-structure and of the dislocation distribution caused by heat treatment or work hardening result in variations of the magnetic domain wall motion, which affect the electromagnetic response of the sample.

-Eddy current test uses electromagnetic induction to detect flaws in conductive materials.
-The eddy current test set-up consist of a circular coil placed on a test surface.
+Eddy current testing services uses electromagnetic induction to detect flaws in conductive materials.
+The eddy current test set-up consists of a circular coil placed on a test surface.
 The alternating current in the coil generates changing magnetic field which interacts with the conductive surface and generates an eddy current.

 Eddy current test method can detect very small cracks in or near the surface of the material, the surfaces need minimum preparation.
-The biggest advantage of the eddy current test method is that it can be employed to determine surface flaws on painted or coated surface.
+The biggest advantage of the eddy current test method is that it can be employed to determine surface flaws on painted or coated surfaces.
 Eddy current flaw detection is used aerospace industry, crane industry, concrete industry, pumping industry and other general industries where the protective surface coating cannot be removed.

 1) Conductivity measurement 2) Sorting of Material 3) Assessment of heat treatment conditions 4) Sorting of materials on the basis of hardness and strength 5) Measurement of thin components.

-There is a growing interest for the application of this technique to the quality control (QC) of parts with complex geometries and/or manufactured using exotic techniques such as EDM, SLS, or water jet.
+There is a growing interest in the application of this technique to the quality control (QC) of parts with complex geometries and/or manufactured using exotic techniques such as EDM, SLS, or water jet.
 Moreover, eddy currents can prove an attractive complementary technology for the detection of subsurface porosity.